Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{The Shapelet Transform Classifier (STC)}

-The Shapelet Transform Classifier (STC)~\cite{hills14shapelet} is a pipeline classifier which searches the training data for shapelets, transforms series to vectors of $sDist()$ distances to a filtered set of selected shapelets based on information gain, then builds a classifier on the latter.
+The Shapelet Transform Classifier (STC)~\citep{hills14shapelet} is a pipeline classifier which searches the training data for shapelets, transforms series to vectors of $sDist()$ distances to a filtered set of selected shapelets based on information gain, then builds a classifier on the latter.
 This is in contrast to the decision tree based approaches, which search for the best shapelet at each tree node.
 The first version of STC performed a full enumeration of all shapelets from all train cases before selecting the top $k$.
-The base classifier used was HESCA (later renamed CAWPE)~\cite{large19cawpe} ensemble of classifiers, a weighted heterogeneous ensemble of 8 classifiers including a diverse set of linear, tree based and Bayesian classifiers.
+The base classifier used was HESCA (later renamed CAWPE, ~\cite{large19cawpe}) ensemble of classifiers, a weighted heterogeneous ensemble of 8 classifiers including a diverse set of linear, tree based and Bayesian classifiers.
 Due to its full enumeration and large pool of base classifiers requiring weights, the algorithm does not scale well.
 We call the original full enumeration version \textbf{ST-HESCA} to differentiate it from the version described below which we simply call \textbf{STC}.
 It was the best performing shapelet based classifier in the bake off.

-The following incremental changes have been made to the STC pipeline, described in~\cite{bostrom16evaluating,bostrom17binary}: \begin{enumerate} \item Search has been randomised, and the search time is now a parameter.
-Search time defaults to one hour, and it has been shown that this does not lead to significantly worse performance on the UCR datasets. \item Shapelets are now binary, in that they represent the class of the origin series and are evaluated against all other classes as a single class using one hot encoding.
-This facilitates greater use of the early abandon of the order line creation (described in~\citep{ye11shapelets}), and makes evaluation of split points faster. \item The heterogeneous ensemble of base classifiers in HESCA has been replaced with a single Rotation Forest~\citep{rodriguez06rotf} classifier. \end{enumerate}
+The following incremental changes have been made to the STC pipeline, described in~\cite{bostrom16evaluating,bostrom17binary}: \begin{enumerate} \item Search has been randomised, and the number of shapelets sampled is now a parameter, which defaults to 10,000.
+This does not lead to significantly worse performance on the UCR datasets. \item Shapelets are now binary, in that they represent the class of the origin series and are evaluated against all other classes as a single class using one hot encoding.
+This facilitates greater use of the early abandon of the order line creation (described in~\citep{ye11shapelets}), and makes evaluation of split points faster. \item The heterogeneous ensemble of base classifiers in HESCA has been replaced with a single Rotation Forest~\citep{rodriguez06rotf} classifier, making STC a simple pipeline classifier. \end{enumerate}